Michael-Swaim/BAIS3250-MS/README.md

 ## Research Questions

 This project seeks to answer several descriptive questions related to the S&P 500.
 The questions include:
-- How do average closing prices differ across various sectors in the S&P 500?
+- Does industry sector impact stock price?
-- Are certain sectors consistently stronger in performance?
+- Are some sectors inherently more volatile or more heavily traded?
-- What is the relationship between trading volume and stock prices across sectors?
-- Time Series question...
+- Can we identify patterns or trends that suggest sectoral influence on stock prices?

 ## Data Dictionary
 | Field Name | Data Type | Description |